riskthatbiscuit/README_generator/output/README.md

 ![License](https://img.shields.io/badge/License-MIT-blue.svg)

 ## Description 📝
-This project is an awesome project hat was inspired by XXX that does YYY.
-You want to use it when ZZZ
+This project adresses XXX and was inspired by YYY.
+You really want to use this application when your're XZZZ

 ## Table of Contents